tphummel/blog/_posts/2014-11-20-data-collection.md

 title: Data Collection Tradeoffs
 ---

 There are a few tradeoffs that exist when starting a new database that you expect will be longlived.
 The types of datasets I'm referring to here are results, observations, or events.
 Examples would be results of a sporting event, weather measurements, or the way I imagine courtroom activity might be recorded.
-Some choices are difficult to change once history exists.
 The key topics I will try to define and discuss are passive vs. active, progressive vs. reflective, and the role of the data recorder.

 ## terms